 To create our afternoon circle time basket, I’ll be incorporating:

 - Nature journaling

 I’m so looking forward to this new curriculum in our homeschool.
 I have already appreciated the approach and format as I study it.
 (Rebecca from Homeschool On does a great job of explaining it here!)

 We completed All About Spelling Level 1 last year and my daughter enjoyed it, so we’ll keep going with the program.

 First Language Lessons Level 2

-We did First Language Lessons Level 1 last year, and found its gentle and classical approach to grammar easy to digest.
+We did First Language Lessons Level 1 last year (I have a detailed review here), and found its gentle approach to grammar, copywriting, memory work, and narration easy to digest.